Linda-Ikechukwu/Web-Development-Tools/web-dev-tools.md

 1. [Illustrations.co](https://illlustrations.co/)

-   Illustrations is a freeopen source illustration kit that can be used to be awesome landing pages.
+   Illustrations is a freeopen source illustration kit that can be used for awesome landing pages.

 ## Colours